Oscar-Feng/BZIntegral.f90/README.md

 This package is a Fortran implementation of the recursive hybrid tetrahedron method for Brillouin-zone (BZ) integration.
 The package is intended to provide systematic solutions to BZ integrals encountered in practical condensed matter calculation that converge slowly due to known singularites.

-A typical BZ integral may looks like
+A typical BZ integral may look like

 $$ \text{Int} = \int d^d k W(\mathbf{k}) F(\mathbf{k}) $$